hotspoons/retropie-container/README.md

 # Prerequisites

- - Your host system must be an AMD64-based system (will gladly accept help with making this run on RPi!
-Would need to drop PCSX2 and wine though)
  - Your host system should have some sort of *nix OS with an X server running, or sufficient polyfill in Windows
+ - If using the basic AMD64 build:
+     - Use the "features/amd64" branch for manual builds/customization (e.g. cd ~ && git clone https://github.com/hotspoons/retropie-container && cd retropie-container && git checkout features/amd64)
+     - Or use "amd64" docker tag (e.g. docker pull hotspoons/retropie-container:amd64)
  - If using the NVIDIA proprietary driver:
      - Install and configure nvidia-docker for your system, see https://github.com/NVIDIA/nvidia-docker for details
+     - Use the "features/nvidia-support" branch for manual builds/customization (e.g. cd ~ && git clone https://github.com/hotspoons/retropie-container && cd retropie-container && git checkout features/nvidia-support)
+     - Or use "amd64-nvidia" docker tag (e.g. docker pull hotspoons/retropie-container:amd64-nvidia)
+ - If using the ARM32v7 build:
-     - Clone the GitHub repo, e.g. cd ~ && git clone https://github.com/hotspoons/retropie-container rpc && cd rpc
+     - Use the "features/arm32v7" branch for manual builds/customization (e.g. cd ~ && git clone https://github.com/hotspoons/retropie-container && cd retropie-container && git checkout features/arm32v7)
-     - Swtich to the "features/nvidia-support" branch, e.g. git checkout features/nvidia-support
-     - Follow the quick or manual build processes below
-     - A better solution will follow
+     - Or use "arm32v7" docker tag (e.g. docker pull hotspoons/retropie-container:arm32v7)
  - You must have docker installed and running on your host system
  - The current user must have access to manage docker (e.g. member of "docker" group)
  - ROMs and BIOSes will help with making this setup useful